rikkimax/twp-d/manuscript/content/environment/cliArgs.md

 **Theory:**

 Like functions, all programs have arguments.
 In the D programming language you are not required to use these.
-This is denated by a main function without arguments.
+This is denoted by a main function without arguments.

 These arguments are a string array.
 The first of which is the programs execution file.
 In other words itself.
-The following will be the values afterwards seperated by a space.
+The following will be the values afterwards separated by a space.

 This is a very simple topic, but is very important for complex user interactivity over command line.
 Commonly they will use interfaces that use ``--name=value`` syntax or ``-n v``.
 Of course value with the equals sign can be optional.
 Commonly there will be a help flag defined.
 On Windows this will be ``/?``.
 Unlike the *nix world, Windows went with a forward slash to represent a flag.